5 daily habits to improve cardiovascular healthSeptember 7, 2016 2022-11-04 18:49

 5 daily habits to improve cardiovascular health

 One of the most important things you can do for your own personal well-being is to pay special attention to your cardiovascular health.
-In the past decade, we’ve seen a slow but steady increase in the number of cardiac health sufferers in their late 20s and early 30s – a sobering indication that while these fast-paced times are exciting, they certainly taking a toll on one’s cardiovascular health.
+In the past decade, we’ve seen a slow but steady increase in the number of cardiac health sufferers in their late 20s and early 30s – a sobering indication that while these fast-paced times are exciting, they certainly take a toll on one’s cardiovascular health.
 The good news is that there are five effective and doable practices that you can apply on a daily basis in order to decrease your risk for cardiovascular health problems.
 Read, apply, and your ticker will thank you for it!

 Habit Change 1: Make the Transition to Healthy Fats

 Truth: Not all fats are bad.
 Fat is actually a necessary component in a well-balanced diet, for as long as you incorporate only these kinds: unsaturated, saturated, and polyunsaturated.
 The one thing that you can completely ignore in order to maintain a good level of cardiovascular health is trans fat.
 Foods that are high in trans fat increase one’s risk of heart disease and stroke.
 This kind of fat raises your LDL (bad cholesterol) levels while it lowers your HDL (good cholesterol) levels and ends up clogging your arteries.
 Eliminating them from your diet will drastically improve your blood flow and your overall cardiovascular health as well.